Garden Calendar

 Deciduous trees and shrubs (plants that lose their leaves in winter) are best pruned the middle to end of January.

-Evergreen trees and shrubs should be pruned when danger of frost has passed, often late February into March and April.
+Evergreen trees and shrubs should be pruned when danger of frost has passed, usually mid February

 Harvest grapefruit this month.
 Begin testing for flavor at the beginning of the month.
 Fruit left on the tree will continue to ripen.
 Most grapefruit should be ready for harvest by Christmas.